 Some believe that art should suffer and the expression can hardly be more fitting than with the movie Blade Runner from 1982.
-Despite a production lined with quarrels, worries and tasteless authority from director Ridley Scott, the dystopian future world and cover story has high regard among film history masterpiece.
+Despite a production lined with quarrels, worries and tasteless authority from director Ridley Scott, the dystopian future world and cover story has high regard among film history masterpieces.

 In a future Los Angeles, people live in a dirty and dark world.
 Replicants, that is, human-like robots, are made to work in space on colonized planets.
-When these androids misbehave and ignore their purpose by returning to Earth, “Blade Runners” are hired to hunt and kill them.
+When these misbehave and ignore their purpose by returning to Earth, “Blade Runners” are hired to hunt and kill them.

 Rick Deckard, played by Harrison Ford, is just one.
 He is ordered to eliminate four replicants, played by, among others, Rutger Hauer and Daryl Hannah, who have hijacked a spaceship and murdered its crew to return to Earth.